fashion glossary

 thong

-A small strip of fabric attaches to the hip band via a gap between the buttocks. can also be used to describe sandals that are fastened to the wearer’s foot inside the big toe using a thong.
+A small strip of fabric attaches to the hip band via a gap between the buttocks.
+Using a thong, it can also describe sandals fastened to the wearer’s foot inside the big toe.

 Trench Coat